MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- maintenance notes: add table rows for any new h2 sections -->

-Prerelease APIs are not listed in this page.
-For prerelease APIs, see [Release Notes for the WebView2 SDK](../release-notes.md).
+This page only lists Release APIs; it doesn't list Experimental APIs or Prerelease-stable APIs (that is, APIs which reached Stable status in a Prerelease SDK, but haven't yet been included in a Release SDK).
+For Experimental APIs and Prerelease-stable APIs, see [Release Notes for the WebView2 SDK](../release-notes.md).

 <!-- ====================================================================== -->